Skip to main content

 Mt Eden

 This Mt Eden bungalow renovation weaves together family history, cultural identity, and a deep connection to place.
-Designed for a family of five — two adults, three children, and a dog — this home is a thoughtful response to both personal heritage and the unique qualities of its site.
+Designed for a family of five - two adults, three children, and a dog - this is a home shaped as much by story as by structure.
+It is a thoughtful response to both personal heritage and the unique qualities of its site, a place where the past settles comfortably into the present.

 Rather than working around heritage constraints, we embraced them — preserving and enhancing the existing character of the bungalow while adding a new wing that responds to contemporary family life.